satansdeer/satansdeer.github.com/content/legacy-posts/localize-your-app-without-translation-keys/index.md

 Sign in
 ```

-the translation should probably be reviewed.
-Not because translators cannot guess what happened, but because wording changes often carry nuance.
+the translation should be reviewed.
+Not because translators cannot guess what happened, but because wording changes nuance.
 A "Log in" button, a "Sign in" button, and a "Continue" button can imply different flows in different languages.

 Source-text keys make that change visible.